zenglenn42/opengl-tutorial-tbb/README.md

 I snag the freetype source archive off the web and notice it has a cmake build front-end.
 But trying that doesn't seem to build / install freetype-config on macOS (10.13).
 This is required by the upstream SDL2_ttf build, so time to dig in deeper.

 The official freetype build readme says the cmake offering is a community add-on, but the *supported* OS X build is the lower-level unix-style autotools build.
-Doing that works.
+Doing that *works*.

 # Building SDL_ttf